-Based on the safety and efficacy results observed in the dose-escalation phase as of the cutoff date, in early 2021 we advanced to the Phase 2 randomized, concurrently controlled, expansion phase of the pheNIX trial, which has the potential to be converted to a registrational trial.
+Based on the safety and efficacy results observed in the dose-escalation phase as of the cutoff date, in early 2021 we advanced to the Phase 2 randomized, concurrently controlled, expansion phase of the pheNIX trial.
 We selected two doses for the expansion phase: 6E13 vg/kg and 8E13 vg/kg.
-In October 2021, we announced that as of September 30, 2021, both doses in the expansion phase of the trial have been generally well-tolerated and have shown evidence of biological activity, including clinically meaningful reductions in Phe levels, increases in Tyr and reductions in the Phe-to-Tyr ratio.
+In October 2021, we announced that as of September 30, 2021, both doses in the expansion phase of the trial were generally well-tolerated and showed evidence of biological activity, including clinically meaningful reductions in Phe levels, increases in Tyr and reductions in the Phe-to-Tyr ratio.

 On February 18, 2022, we announced that our pheNIX gene therapy trial was placed on clinical hold due to the need to modify risk-mitigation measures in the study in response to observations of elevated liver function tests, or LFTs.
 On March 17, 2022, we received the official clinical hold letter from the FDA requesting information on elevated LFTs observed in some patients in the trial and modified clinical risk-mitigation measures.
 In patients who experienced elevated LFTs, all have resolved and no hospitalizations were required.
-We responded to the FDA regarding the clinical hold and included in our response was a protocol amendment designed to address the FDA's requests and reduce the risk of observing further elevated LFTs in the trial, including among other things, a new, more targeted immunosuppressive regimen that utilizes a T-cell inhibitor and utilizes a shorter duration and earlier tapering of steroids.
+We responded to the FDA regarding the clinical hold and included in our response was a protocol amendment designed to address the FDA's requests and reduce the risk of observing further elevated LFTs in the trial, including among other things, a new, more targeted immunosuppressive regimen that utilized a T-cell inhibitor and a shorter duration and earlier tapering of steroids.
 The use of T-cell inhibitors has been shown to be effective in dampening the anticipated immune response to AAV capsids in the clinical setting.
-This proposed immunosuppressive regimen is already being incorporated into our ongoing pheEDIT clinical trial for the treatment of patients with PKU, discussed below.
+This proposed immunosuppressive regimen was incorporated into our pheEDIT clinical trial for the treatment of patients with PKU.
 On June 13, 2022, we announced that the FDA lifted the clinical hold, with the FDA noting in its response that we satisfactorily addressed all clinical hold issues identified in the March 17, 2022 letter.

 On August 15, 2022, we paused the enrollment of our Phase 1/2 pheNIX clinical trial with HMI-102, in order to focus resources and efforts on our Phase 1 pheEDIT clinical trial evaluating in vivo gene editing candidate HMI-103 for PKU.
-Though we have observed biologic activity in our pheNIX trial, including decreases in serum Phe and increases in tyrosine, or Tyr, this prioritization offers the potential for us to generate data, including with a new immunosuppression regimen with a shorter course of steroids and a T-cell inhibitor as part of the pheEDIT protocol, utilizing our product candidate HMI-103, sooner than would be possible to resume enrollment at pheNIX trial sites.
-We will continue to monitor all patients enrolled in the pheNIX long-term extension study.
+In August 2023, we terminated our pheNIX Phase 1/2 gene therapy clinical trial evaluating HMI-102 in adults with classical PKU and in September 2023, we withdrew our IND for the pheNIX clinical trial.

-HMI-203 for Treatment of Adult Patients with MPS II (Hunter Syndrome)
+HMI-203 Investigational Gene Therapy for the Treatment of Adult Patients with MPS II (Hunter Syndrome)

-HMI-203 is a one-time gene therapy candidate in development for the treatment of patients with Hunter syndrome.
-HMI-203 is designed to use one of our AAVHSC vectors to deliver functional copies of the IDS gene to multiple target organs, including the PNS and CNS, following a single I.V. administration, where there are missing or mutated copies of the gene.
-We received orphan designation from the EC and advanced therapy medicinal product classification from the EMA for HMI-203 for Hunter syndrome.
+HMI-203 was a one-time gene therapy candidate for the treatment of patients with Hunter syndrome.
+HMI-203 was designed to use one of our AAVHSC vectors to deliver functional copies of the IDS gene to multiple target organs, including the PNS and CNS, following a single I.V. administration, where there are missing or mutated copies of the gene.